Rejoiceindia/Advaiya/README.md

 # Advaiya
-Adyaia is your Real Estate AI Assistant with custom Knowledge base that can run, manage, automate, streamline your routine and repetitive business operations for you.
+Adyaia, she is your Real Estate AI Assistant with custom Knowledge base, and can run, manage, automate, streamline your routine and repetitive business operations without any or with minimal human intervention.

+Components within the project
+Webassembly
+gRPC
+Surrealdb